arthurysong/reddit-bot-admiralbulldog/README.md

 # AdmiralClockwerk
-AdmiralClockwerk: A bot that monitors Admiral Bulldog's subreddit and responds to (1) POST title's containing 'ronnie coleman' and (2) any comments containing 'sadge'.
-AdmiralClockwerk will respond to Sadge users with motivational quotes about Sadgeness from historical figures to uplift Redditors from their deep Sadge.
+AdmiralClockwerk: A bot that monitors Admiral Bulldog's subreddit and responds to (1) **post** title's containing 'ronnie coleman' and (2) any comments containing 'sadge'.
+AdmiralClockwerk will respond to Sadge users with motivational quotes from historical figures to uplift Redditors from their deep Sadge.

 # Thoughts...
 Initially, I wanted this bot to be similar to r/Dota2's comment_responses_bot that replies to any Dota voice lines with a link to the audiofile.
 I wanted AdmiralClockwerk (AC) to do something similar but with Twitch emotes.